How We Became One of Indiana’s Most Preferred Bed and Breakfasts

 The current Queen Anne style structure has notable features: a corner turret, two curved-glass bay windows in the front, turned spindles and balustrades on the porches, a porte-cochere as well as ornately carved bas relief flora designs in the front gable, in the pediment over the front porch stairs and on inset panels on the turret.
 A winged griffin supports the front porch roof.
 In 1912, a two-story, three-bay carriage house was constructed at the back of the property in a Tudor Revival style.
 This imposing Queen Anne home was built for entertaining.
 The downstairs rooms are spacious and inviting with its 7 fireplaces and original Waterford crystal sconces.

 With an abundance of time, money and ingenuity, this elegant home has been lovingly restored to create a lovely Northern Indiana bed and breakfast, “The Oliver Inn”.
 Guests enjoy a full candlelight breakfast each morning by the fire with live piano music, as well as complimentary snacks and beverages from the Butler’s Pantry.
 Eight rooms have private baths, all have TV’s, air conditioning and ceiling fans.
-Some of the rooms have fireplaces or double Jacuzzi tubs.
+Some of the accommodations have fireplaces or double Jacuzzi tubs.
 The Historic Preservation Commission has rated this home 13 out of 13 possible points plus an “outstanding”.
-It is an elegant, yet comfortable environment where visitors can feel at home and at rest, during their stay at our bed and breakfast in South Bend.
+Our Indiana bed and breakfast is an elegant, yet comfortable environment where visitors can feel at home and at rest, during their stay in South Bend.